 Lance Gegner, Corrective Action Plan Coordinator, audits farms and attends agricultural conferences on behalf of AGW.
 He previously operated a farm in Minnesota, where he bred and raised pigs from birth to market, as well as farming various crops for feed and sale.
 He worked for Appropriate Technology Transfer for Rural Areas for 20 years, advising members and writing publications on sustainable and organic farming and marketing for crop and livestock farmers all over the U.S.

 Andrew Gunther, Executive Director, has spearheaded the unprecedented growth of AGW’s flagship certification, Certified Animal Welfare Approved by AGW, for over a decade, leading to its distinction as the only “highly meaningful” food label for farm animal welfare, outdoor access and sustainability as designated by Consumer Reports.
 From an agricultural background in the United Kingdom, Andrew and his family pioneered the world’s first organic poultry hatchery for chickens.
-Andrew is a member of the U.S. delegation for development of standards related to ISO/TC 034/WG 16.
+Andrew was a member of the U.S. delegation for development of standards related to ISO/TC 034/WG 16.

 Anna Heaton, Lead Technical Advisor, is a professionally qualified and highly experienced sustainable livestock specialist with extensive knowledge and skills across a wide range of farmed species.
 Anna has proven success in a range of areas from practical farm management to project management and consultancy with excellent ability in provision and dissemination of information.
 Anna has a degree in agriculture, 10 years experience as a farm manager overseeing a range of species and cropping enterprises, four years experience working for the UK’s largest organic certifier, the Soil Association, and now offers advice, support and technical training for AGW.